AndersonWalsh/MedicalImageClassifierApp/README.md

 ## Description

-A desktop app for medical professionals to analyze medical scans using machine learning.
+A desktop app for medical professionals to analyze medical scans with the aid of machine learning.